 Perhaps the worst of the President’s many bad ideas was raising the minimum wage.
 Of course, he made it seem so easy: “No one who works full-time should have to live in poverty.”
 Hiking the minimum wage to $9.00 an hour “would raise the incomes of millions of working families.”
 Moreover, “For businesses across the country, it would mean customers with more money in their pockets.”
 Most important—though left unsaid, of course—was that raising the minimum would likely yield more votes in the next election and more political contributions from unions.

 The minimum wage always has been a dumb policy.
 The government obviously can mandate that companies pay a certain amount whenever they hire someone.
 But government cannot require firms to add new workers—at least not at present.
 This means the higher the wage set by the government, the more people who will be priced out of the marketplace.
-Most vulnerable are those with the least skills, education, and experience (African American teenagers
+Most vulnerable are those with the least skills, education, and experience (African American teenagers, for example).

 Although there was one noted economic study two decades ago that suggested that raising the minimum wage would not destroy jobs, it was an outlier.
 Economist David Neumark has reviewed more than 100 academic studies on the impact of government wage-setting and concluded that the vast majority “find a negative employment effect on low-skilled workers.”